Follow Us! ThumbsUp

-How costly?
+AML in banking is notoriously costly and challenging.
 Figures from 2020 put spending at $214 billion worldwide, up by 18% year on year, per Napier.

-Why Is AML in Banking Important?
+The Importance of AML in Banking

+The scale of money laundering is hard to gauge.
 According to the UNODC, it reaches 2–5% of the world’s entire GDP each year.
-This puts the estimate at around $800 billion and $2 trillion annually.
+This puts the estimate at around $800 billion to $2 trillion annually.

 • Incur hefty compliance fines: Failing to meet AML regulations will be extremely costly for your financial institution.